-Prevent sharing login credentials that can harm us or compromise the network.
+Sharing login credentials can harm us or compromise the network.
 Millennials, students, and workers using exclusive computer networks.
 On devices when associates need access for a good reason.
 Alternatively, unacceptable on some internet accounts for information security.

-First, we like to have our own stuff.
-Next, we are not alone in account management if we give away our credentials.
-But, we must allow some people to use our accounts in certain situations.
+First, you like to have your own stuff.
+Next, you are not alone in account management if you give away your credentials.
+But, you must allow some people to use your accounts in certain situations.
 So, password sharing special cases only for safety.
-Given, proper Netiquette to keep your apps private.
+Given, proper netiquette to keep your apps private.
 So, don’t share login details.

 Sharing makes the account insecure.
 And so, all accounts are insecure when a password gets out.
 As a result, allows users with fake credentials into a network.
-Hence, all data on network is compromised.
+All data on network is compromised.
 On top of that, engagement is less valid.

 People using others account is fake.
 Then, general rule is not to share except with family or fraternity.
 An acknowledgement that it is done in order to prevent further degradation of the network.
 So, a caution against sharing accounts as well as credentials.
 Connected accounts cause similar problems.

-Now, some do not value your account enough to protect your password.
-But, don’t ruin it for everyone else.
+Now, some do not value your account enough to protect their password and your information.
+Don’t ruin it for everyone else.
 Keep your password private.
-In any event, our data is on the line when we share.
+In any event, your data is on the line when you share.
 Also, others on the network.

 Peer pressure works.
-We share passwords with someone we think is our friend.
-In any event, hard to understand that a friend would not put us in that situation.
-Also, may need our help.
-On the other hand, we may need their help.
+You share passwords with someone you think is your friend.
+Hard to understand that a friend would not put you in that situation.
+Also, may need your help.
+On the other hand, you may need their help.

-Social media websites are not aloud on company computers.
-Still, a friend can log in for us when we are at work to check our messages.
+Social media websites are not aloud on some company computers.
+Still, a friend can log in for us when you are at work to check your messages.
 After, call us and tell us what’s up.
 Also, Amazon accounts can be connected.
 But, a bank account gets connected as well.
-Fitness trackers can show activity we do not want to share without us thinking about it.
+Fitness trackers can show activity you do not want to share without us thinking about it.

 Password Sharing Netiquette